 Celebrating love and life in Scotland is the most amazing and rewarding ‘work’ that I have ever done.
-I love going home and abroad too to conduct personal weddings, vow renewals and elopements (though they may be after the legal paperwork was completed).
+I love going home and abroad too to conduct personal humanist weddings, vow renewals and elopements.
+Elope to our garden on the beach at Ayrshire!

-I’ve been a Celebrant for over 17 years and conducted over 2000 ceremonies of different kinds.
-I've even conducted ceremonies of healing between couples who have divorced.
-Life holds so many surprises!
+I’ve been a Celebrant for over 18 years and conducted over 3000 ceremonies of different kinds.
 Over the years I have been in front of around 300,000 people - it's a lot when you add it up!

-I speak advanced (nearly fluent) Spanish and passable French and Italian which comes in handy in ceremonies quite often.
+I speak advanced (nearly fluent) Spanish and passable French and Italian which is welcome in ceremonies quite often.

 What Celebrate People means to me